This story was originally published at 3:47 p.m. Eastern on Aug. 4, 2016.

 Sorry to say goodbye to your blueberries or is it about time?
 Tell us what you think of uniform changes at Navylet@navytimes.com.

-Managing this uniform shift will be Vice Adm.
-Robert P. Burke, the Navy’s top personnel officer who oversees sailor’s seabags.
+Managing this monumental uniform shift will be Vice Adm.
+Robert P. Burke, the Navy’s top personnel officer who also overseeas sailor’s seabags and their contents.
+He, too has had his ear bent more than once about the shortfalls of the NWU Type I.

-“Our sailors want uniforms that are comfortable, they want them to be lightweight and breathable and ultimately, they want fewer of them,” Burke said in a phone interview.
-“Our force really loves the Type III’s.
+"Our sailors want uniforms that are comfortable, they want them to be lightweight and breathable and ultimately, they want fewer of them," Burke said in a phone interview. said told Navy Times Aug.
+3. "Our force really loves the Type III’s.
 Fleet feedback is that it’s lighter, it breathes good in hot weather climate, it’s got the right accessories for cold weather climates — and it just wears better.

 "This is one where I think we can give our sailors quickly, as compared to starting from scratch, and relatively inexpensively because it's already designed and in use."

-Burke acknowledges these changes will seem like yet more uniform upheaval to many.
-But he says this effort will lead to a smaller, more common sense seabag.
+Burke acknowledges these changes will seem like yet more he’s aware that this announcement will seem to many as yet more uniform upheaval to many.
+But he says this effort will lead to a smaller, more common sense signals the end of the upheaval and the beginnings of the implementation of a smaller, simpler seabag.

 Woodland cammies are a tactical uniform that's typically worn by masters-at-arms and expeditionary sailors, like Seabees, SEAL and explosive ordnance disposal technicians, who deploy in detachments on missions around the globe and rarely wear their blue-and-grays.